thierrymoudiki/thierrymoudiki.github.io/_posts/2025-11-13-context-aware-theta.md

 ## The Classical Theta Method Revisited

 The classical Theta method decomposes a time series into "theta lines" by modifying the local curvature.
-For a time series $y_t$, the theta line with parameter $\theta$ is defined through the second differences:
+For a time series $$y_t$$, the theta line with parameter $$\theta$$ is defined through the second differences:

 $$\nabla^2 Z_t(\theta) = \theta \nabla^2 y_t$$

-where $\nabla^2$ denotes the second difference operator.
-The classical method uses $\theta = 2$, which amplifies the long-term trend while damping short-term fluctuations.
+where $$\nabla^2$$ denotes the second difference operator.
+The classical method uses $$\theta = 2$$, which amplifies the long-term trend while damping short-term fluctuations.
 As Hyndman and Billah (2003) demonstrated, this is mathematically equivalent to SES with drift:

 $$\hat{y}_{t+h|t} = \ell_t + b h$$

-where $\ell_t$ is the level from SES and $b$ is the drift term.
+where $$\ell_t$$ is the level from SES and $b$ is the drift term.

 ## Extending the Framework